Welsh independence: Referendum proposals

-In June 2022, the UK government announced its intention to repeal the Welsh Government's 2017 Trade Union Act, which bans agency staff from being used if public sector workers go on strike.
-Price called this a "power grab" and "potentially devolution's breaking point", and called for a referendum to be held in order to protect the Senedd's powers.
+In June 2022, the UK government announced its intention to repeal the Welsh Government's Trade Union (Wales) Act 2017, which bans agency staff from being used if public sector workers go on strike.
+Plaid Cymru's Adam Price called this a "power grab" and "potentially devolution's breaking point", and called for a referendum to be held in order to protect the Senedd's powers.
 In response, First Minister Mark Drakeford stated that in order for a referendum to be held, a pro-referendum party would have to win the most seats in an election.

 Labour for an Independent Wales

 Labour for an Independent Wales, which is a group of Labour Party members who "believe the best way to achieve a democratic socialist Wales is through independence", was formed in 2018.
-Welsh Labour member, Harriet Protheroe-Soltani has suggested that in order for the Welsh independence movement to create a supermajority and a cross-party movement, then the support of Welsh Labour members is required.
+Welsh Labour member Harriet Protheroe-Soltani has suggested that in order for the Welsh independence movement to create a supermajority and a cross-party movement, then the support of Welsh Labour members is required.
 In August 2020, a YouGov poll showed that 39% of Welsh Labour voters would vote for independence "if there was a referendum tomorrow".
 The Welsh Governance Centre also showed that in the last Senedd election over 40% of Labour voters supported independence.

 All Under One Banner Cymru and independence marches

-On 11 May 2019, the first ever march in history for Welsh independence was organised by All Under One Banner Cymru (AUOB Cymru) in Cardiff, with an estimated 3,000 in attendance.
+On 11 May 2019, the first march in history for Welsh independence was organised by All Under One Banner Cymru (AUOB Cymru) in Cardiff, with an estimated 3,000 in attendance.
 On 27 July 2019, AUOB organised an independence march in Caernarfon.
 An estimate put the attendance at about 8,000.
 On 7 September 2019, a third AUOB Cymru was held in Merthyr Tydfil and attracted a crowd of 5,200.

 A pro-independence march organised by AUOBCymru, Indy Fest Wrexham and YesCymru took place in Wrexham on 2 July 2022, the first such march since before the pandemic.
 According to organisers, 6,000–8,000 were in attendance.
 A further march was held in Cardiff on 1 October 2022, with around 8,000 campaigners taking part.

-The first march of 2023 will be held in Swansea on 20 May 2023.
+The first march of 2023 was held in Swansea on 20 May.
+Between 6,000 and 7,000 supporters attended.

+The only march of 2024 took place in Carmarthen on 22 June 2024.
+Speakers included former Labour MPs Gwynoro Jones and Beth Winter.

+The first independence march of 2025 has been planned to be in Barry.